 It does cost money.
 For 1000 subscribers, it’s $29 a month.
 Sure, Mailchimp now offers automation, but it’s clunky to set up and very user-unfriendly.
 I’m happy to pay $29 for the simplicity and quickness I enjoy sending emails to my list.

 So if you want to have beautiful design, easy to use features, and all the benefits I’ve described here, you can sign up for Convertkit using this link.
-Yes, I’ll make money if you do, but I wouldn’t pay $29 a month if I didn’t enjoy using Convertkit myself.
+Yes, I’ll make a few cents if you do, but I wouldn’t pay $29 a month if I didn’t enjoy using Convertkit myself.

 And if you enjoyed this post, you can sign up below and start my FREE email course on author branding.
 If nothing else, it’ll show you how easy email sequences are to set up and send!